 Steam or boil the corn cobs until the kernels are bright yellow and tender, about 4 minutes in the microwave or 10 minutes on the stovetop.

 Corn cobs may be served with the kernels on the cob because the gums mash the kernels as baby munches.
-If you are worried, reduce the choking risk further by shaving the kernels from the cob, then offer the kernel-less cob as a teether and reserve the kernels for another use.
+If you are worried, minimize the choking risk by shaving the kernels from the cob, then offer the kernel-less cob as a teether and reserve the kernels for another use.

 How to Serve

 Offer the corn cob rounds, then let your child self-feed.